-Integers may take values 0 <= value <= 18446744073709551615, though certain parameters (such as max-journal-size) may use a more limited range within these extremes.
+Integers may take values 0 <= value <=

+18446744073709551615, though certain parameters (such as max-journal-size) may use a more limited range within these extremes.
 In most cases, setting a value to 0 does not literally mean zero; it means "undefined" or "as big as possible", depending on the context.
 See the explanations of particular parameters that use size_spec for details on how they interpret its use.

-Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 10241024, and 10241024 respectively.
+Numeric values can optionally be followed by a scaling factor: K or k for kilobytes, M or m for megabytes, and G or g for gigabytes, which scale by 1024, 10241024, and 102410241024 respectively.

-unlimited generally means "as big as possible", and is usually the best way to safely set a very large number. default uses the limit that was in force when the server was started.
+unlimited generally means "as big as possible", though in certain contexts, (including max-cache-size), it may mean the largest possible 32-bit unsigned integer (0xffffffff); this distinction can be important when dealing with larger quantities. unlimited is usually the best way to safely set a very large number.

+default uses the limit that was in force when the server was started.